June 2021

 Wayne L. Brown

+Body Wayne L. Brown, 63, of Excelsior Springs, Missouri, passed away Saturday, June 12, 2021, at his home.
 Wayne was born on Aug.
 29, 1957, to the late Henry and the late Nellie (Smith) Brown.
 He was one of six children.
 He married Debbie Bloss on Oct.
-27, 1979, and they remained married until her death on May 28, 2020.

 Barbara Ann Taylor McCrary

+Body Barbara Ann Taylor McCrary went to be with the Lord Wednesday, June 9, 2021.
 Barbara was born Jan.
 14, 1934.
 She was a member of Mosby Baptist Church for most of her life.
 Barbara loved the Lord and it showed in everything she did.
-She helped with eyeglasses on missionary trips with Feed the Children all over the world.